Market Access

 TOTAL INVESTMENT

-AVERAGE TOTAL WORKFORCE
+AVERAGE WORKFORCE

 At Golden Pass Pipeline, safety is a core value and is reflected in all our operations.
 Safety is important to Golden Pass because we work and live in the Golden Triangle, and our families and friends do as well.
 High industry standards of operation and maintenance – as well as government regulations— are continuously met, keeping everyone safe.